-The project does not anticipate physical relocation of people because the project w does not envisage involvement of construction of new structures but may only involve renovation of existing ones.
+The project does not anticipate physical relocation of people because the project shall be mainstreamed in the existing government structures (such as schools, health centers etc.) and may also involve rehabilitation of existing ones.
 The infrastructure will involve community demand driven sub-projects, which are small in nature.
-In addition, component 3 will involve extending livelihood support to poor and vulnerable households.
+In addition, component 3 will involve extending livelihood support to poor, displaced and vulnerable households.
 However, where displacement is unavoidable, the following conditions shall be followed:

 - a.
 The entitlement cut-off date shall be established through stakeholder consultation by the borrower, which will also be acceptable to the Bank. - b.
-An assessment of the time likely to be needed to restore their living standards, income earning capacity and production levels shall be made;
+An assessment of the time likely to be needed to restore their living standards, income earning capacity and production levels shall be made; - b.

-- b.
 The assessment shall ensure that the condition of the displaced persons shall be improved or at least maintained, at the levels prior to project implementation; - c.
 The displaced persons shall be provided with development assistance, in addition to compensation measures described above.
 These shall include assistance for land preparation, credit facilities, training for job opportunities, residential housing, or as required, agricultural sites for which a combination of productive potential, location advantages and other factors shall be at least equivalent to those of the old site.